-Correlation of Netflow analysis of current traffic sources and destination ASes with the ASes participating in the exchange

-Number of networks present in the data center where the exchange is hosted and those nearby or easily reachable

-Reasonably priced dark fiber cross-connects within the data center

-Availability of dark fiber between the exchange facility and our customers and other data centers
+- 1. Correlation of Netflow analysis of current traffic sources and destination ASes with the ASes participating in the exchange - 2.
+Number of networks present in the data center where the exchange is hosted and those nearby or easily reachable - 3.
+Reasonably priced dark fiber cross-connects within the data center - 4.
+Availability of dark fiber between the exchange facility and our customers and other data centers - 5.
 Cost of long-haul circuits from the nearest existing Hurricane Electric points of presence (POPs) to the exchange's location

-Limitations on Participation
+Do not limit participation